 Everyone praised it for its lovely cinematography and sensitive portrayal of Guevara.
 It gives wisdom into South America’s political and social conditions in the 1950s.

-The film received a nomination for the Academy Award for Best Adapted Screenplay.
-It was also welcomed in the BAFTA Award for Best Film Not in English.
+The film was nominated for the Academy Award for Best Adapted Screenplay and welcomed into the BAFTA Award for Best Film Not in English.

 This is an extraordinary way to analyze Latin America’s diverse cultures.
 You will also learn many kinds of Spanish.
 It can sometimes be challenging but fit for all skill levels.
 It is satisfying for history and travel fans.